anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 Jeff will discuss various approaches and their respective pros, cons, do's and don'ts to help you make more informed decisions on how to balance usability and security for your team or organization.

+#### <a name="dockerdev"></a>_Docker For the Developer_ <span style="font-size: smaller">- [Borja Burgos](#borjab)</span>

+Docker recently announced Docker for Mac and Windows Beta: the simplest way to use Docker on your laptop.
+Thanks to deeper integrations with the host system in terms of virtualization, networking, security and the file systems, Docker for Mac and Windows are redefining what it means to be a Docker developer.

+Borja will provide an overview of Docker for Mac using a real-life example, and leverage Docker Cloud to quickly setup an automated continuously integrated development and staging environment.

 #### <a name="layerx"></a>_Layer-X: Globally-aware, Pluggable Scheduling for Mesos_ <span style="font-size: smaller">- [Scott Weiss](#scottw)</span>

 Mesos excels at sharing a common set of resources among multiple applications.
 However, the job of scheduling and management is left to the individual frameworks running on top of Mesos, which only know about their own tasks.
 As a result, frameworks must make decisions with "global", cluster-wide consequences based only on a restricted "local" view.